-When you are mindful and compassionate, your peaceful presence will influence the people around you.
-Everyone you meet is a continuation of you.
+When you are mindful and compassionate, your presence will influence the people around you.
+Everyone you meet will be a continuation of you.
 Your practice is a practice not only for you, but for your siblings, parents, children, neighbors, and the rest of your community.

 When you think you are separate from the rest of the world, you will try to run from the world.
-You will seek pleasure and avoid pain.
-You will look for comforting answers to the mystery of your existence.
+You will seek pleasure while avoiding pain.
+You will look for comforting answers to the mystery of existence.
 You will hide from unpleasant truths.

-If you walk in a park, do you notice the leaves falling from the trees?
-Do you feel the breeze brushing against your skin?
-Do you exhale as you step on the soft soil?
+If you walk in a park, will you notice the leaves falling from the trees?
+Will you feel the breeze brushing against your skin?

 Look for lessons in what is already an intimate part of you.
 There is more wisdom in a crumbling leaf than in a thousand words about impermanence.